fabri1983/sgdk-video-player/README.md

 ### TODO
+- FAR_SAFE() takes 150~153 cycles.
+Create dynamically a lookup table by frame (and chunk for tilesets) to provide the final location address.
+- Try Enigma on tilemaps and check if decompression time is same or lower than LZ4.
+- Pre load frame 0 before starting music and see how does result with sound timing and the deleted cache tiles issue.
 - Tileset decompression worst case takes 249052 cycles (~519 scanlines) including all the delays added by VInt and Hint callbacks.
 Maybe develop custom compressor/decompressor?
 - If the use of any of the alternative compression/decompression methods is better than Stef's LZ4W then:
 	- use new video from VirtualDub2 project.
 Better definition and right width and height.